adarsh434/GenAI-RAG-Based-Conversational-PDF-Assistant/README.md

 # 📄 GenAI RAG-Based Conversational PDF Assistant

-> An AI-powered document assistant that lets you **chat with your PDFs** using Retrieval-Augmented Generation (RAG) — built with LangChain, FAISS, and Streamlit.
+> An AI-powered document assistant that lets you **chat with your PDFs** using Retrieval-Augmented Generation (RAG) — built with LangChain, Chroma, and Streamlit.

 ---